A Quick And Lasting Debt Market Index Fix

 The transition from LIBOR to SOFR is going to cost billions.
 Much of the cost is unnecessary - perhaps even counterproductive.
 There are simpler cheaper solutions better for the health of credit markets, lenders, and borrowers than the Rube Goldberg machine created by indexes of SOFR term rates determined in arrears, then somehow credit-adjusted using information gleaned from illiquid markets.

 Here is an alternative solution that separates the short-run function of regulatory market governance from the market's function of resource allocation in the long-run.
 This solution avoids the messy SOFR round-peg-in-square-hole entirely.
 And it requires nothing of derivatives traders other than direct involvement in a long-run transition from the present direct regulatory involvement to market-determination of LIBOR once again.
+But regulators' short-term role will be more explicit.

-Two LIBOR replacement hurdles
+Two LIBOR replacement hurdles.

 There are two de facto hurdles that LIBOR's death and collective judgment about replacing LIBOR have introduced into the public consciousness.